 Services delivered under the National Aboriginal and Torres Strait Islander flexible aged care program are designed to deliver a flexible mix of residential, day care, respite care and community based aged care.

-The Aged Care Quality and Safety Commission (the Commission) conducts quality reviews of services under this program to assess performance against the Quality Standards in accordance with the Quality Framework.
-The Quality Standards consist of two overarching principles, two standards and nine expected outcomes that are part of the National Aboriginal and Torres Strait Islander flexible aged care program quality framework.
+The Aged Care Quality and Safety Commission conducts quality reviews of services under this program to assess performance against the Quality Standards in accordance with the Quality Framework.
+The existing Standards consist of two overarching principles, two standards and nine expected outcomes that are part of the National Aboriginal and Torres Strait Islander flexible aged care program quality framework.

-The Commission will commence assessment and monitoring against the new Standards from 1 July 2019.
+From 1 July 2019, the Commission will commence assessment and monitoring against the new Standards.
 These standards replace all existing standards, including the Flexible Care Standards.

 Quality review guidelines